rupeshtiwari/rupeshtiwari.github.io/_posts/2021-02-01-publishing-jekyll-blog-post-to-dev-to-using-github-ci-cd-pipeline.md

 ## Jekyll Project

-I have my Jekyll project and I do have 1 post.
+I have my Jekyll project and I do have 1 post and I want this post to be automatically published to my **[Dev.To](https://dev.to)** account when I push this post to GitHub.
+Really excited about that so lets begin.

 ![](https://i.imgur.com/IpE6Lxb.png)